Europe Healthcare Analytics Market - Growth, Trends, COVID-19 Impact, and Forecasts (2021 - 2026)

 Key Market Trends

-Clinical Analytics to Witness Significant Growth in Italy
+Clinical Analytics to Witness Significant Growth

 Clinical analytics is assured to become an essential tool that makes use of real-time medical data health (by eHealth) through predictive analytics to generate insights into data, make decisions, predict outcomes, and decrease costs by enabling early interventions for potential clinical complications.
 Clinical analytics is helping healthcare providers in analyzing their data and initiating a shift from fee-for-service reimbursements to value-based purchasing, accountable care organizations, and value-based insurance design (VBID).

 The adoption of predictive analytics in better diagnosing the patient results in reducing the customer cost and increasing customer satisfaction.
 According to a study by the Society of Actuaries in 2019, predictive analytics amongst healthcare enterprises resulted in a 39% reduced cost and a 42% increase in patient satisfaction.

 Hospitals in Italy mostly have their own CPOE, EMR, and RFID track & trace platform fully operating in the country.
 The hospital information systems and EMRs in the Lombardy region is one of the largest investment provided by the government in Italy.

 Further, researchers of the Politecnico Di Milano's Digital Innovation in Healthcare Observatory monitors the evolution of digital healthcare in Italy year over year.
 In 2019, they quantified the economic resources used in Italy to build digital support to government healthcare, with around total expense summing up to EUR 1.39 billion.
 This provides a significant contribution to the healthcare analytics market.

 Moreover, a significant share of expenditure is related to patient care, and diagnosis and analytics offer to optimize the process.
 According to a study by MedTech Europe in 2018, about 76.6% of the healthcare expenditure in Europe is related to inpatient and outpatient care.